Connecting shear-flow and vortex array instabilities in annular atomic superfluids

 \section{Abstract}

 At the interface between two fluid layers in relative motion, infinitesimal fluctuations can be exponentially amplified, inducing vorticity and the breakdown of the laminar flow.
-This process, known as the Kelvin-Helmholtz instability \cite{helmholtz, kelvin}, is responsible for many familiar phenomena observed in the atmosphere \cite{luce, fukao}, and the oceans \cite{li,smyth}, as well as in astrophysics \cite{McNally2012}, and it is one of the paradigmatic routes to turbulence in fluid mechanics \cite{klaassen, mashayek1, thorpe1, thorpe2}.
-While in classical hydrodynamics the instability is ruled by universal scaling laws, to what extent universality emerges in quantum fluids is yet to be fully understood.
-Here, we shed light on this matter by triggering the Kelvin-Helmholtz instability in atomic superfluids across widely different regimes, ranging from weakly-interacting bosonic to strongly-correlated fermionic pair condensates.
-Upon engineering two counter-rotating flows with tunable relative velocity, we observe how their contact interface develops into an ordered circular array of quantized vortices, which loses stability and rolls up into clusters in close analogy with classical Kelvin-Helmholtz dynamics \cite{thorpe4}.
-We extract the instability growth rates by tracking the position of individual vortices and find that they follow universal scaling relations, predicted by both classical hydrodynamics \cite{drasin, charru} and a microscopic point-vortex model \cite{aref, havelock}.
-Our results connect quantum and classical fluids revealing how the motion of quantized vortices mirrors the interface dynamics and open the way for exploring a wealth of out-of-equilibrium phenomena, from vortex-matter phase transitions \cite{Johnstone2019, Gauthier2019} to the spontaneous emergence of two-dimensional quantum turbulence \cite{barenghi, kobyakov, Neely2013}.
+This process, known as the Kelvin-Helmholtz instability \cite{helmholtz, kelvin}, is responsible for many familiar phenomena observed in the atmosphere \cite{luce, fukao} and in the oceans \cite{li,smyth}, as well as in astrophysical objects \cite{McNally2012}, being known as one of the paradigmatic routes to turbulence in fluid mechanics \cite{klaassen, mashayek1, thorpe1, thorpe2}.
+While shear-flow instabilities in classical fluids have been extensively observed in various contexts, controlled experiments in the presence of quantized circulation are comparatively very few \cite{blaauwgeers, finne2006}.
+Here, we engineer two counter-rotating atomic superflows, a configuration that in classical inviscid fluids is unstable via the Kelvin-Helmholtz instability.
+We observe how the contact interface, i.e. the shear layer, develops into an ordered circular array of quantized vortices, which loses stability and rolls up into vortex clusters \cite{thorpe4}.
+We extract the instability growth rates and find that they obey the same scaling relations across different superfluid regimes, ranging from weakly-interacting bosonic to strongly-correlated fermionic pair condensates.
+The measured scalings, reproduced by numerical simulations and well described by a microscopic point-vortex model \cite{aref, havelock}, are consistent with the classical hydrodynamic Kelvin-Helmholtz instability of a finite-width shear layer \cite{rayleigh,drasin, charru}.
+Our results establish interesting connections between vortex arrays and shear-flow instabilities, suggesting a possible interpretation of the observed quantized vortex dynamics as a manifestation of the underlying unstable flow \cite{baggaley, carusotto}.
+Moreover, they open the way for exploring a wealth of out-of-equilibrium phenomena, from vortex-matter phase transitions \cite{Johnstone2019, Gauthier2019} to the spontaneous emergence and decay of two-dimensional quantum turbulence \cite{barenghi, kobyakov, Neely2013}.